-I've published the source to my demo in order to get community feedback.
-Yet just as Ward Cunningham outlined "The Wiki Way" as more of a collaborative mindset than a specific technology, I'm most interested in seeing the "spirit" of the idea spread.
-The point is to be transparent to the greatest extent possible, while transforming any "unknown unknowns" into "known unknowns" for which you take responsibility.
+The demo and widget are free software--published for community review, usage, and enhancement.
+Yet just how Ward Cunningham saw "The Wiki Way" as more of a collaborative mindset than a specific technology, I'm most interested in seeing the "spirit" of the idea spread.
+The point is to be transparent to the greatest extent possible, while transforming any "unknown unknowns" into "known unknowns", for which you take responsibility.

 History and Motivation

-I started the project after hearing Kimo Crossman describe a problem with getting information from the government.
+I started the project after hearing Kimo Crossman describe a problem with getting information from a local government housing authority.
 Their conventional use of Microsoft Word or Excel freely mixed in sensitive data with matters that they were legally obligated to share as public record.
 Lawyers have to "scrub" the confidential data out of the files (which may include "meta-data" that is hidden in parts of the document one does not typically see!)

-Because there is cost associated with separating the private data from the parts that should be public, it's an uphill battle in the courts to get the documents.
+Because there is cost associated with separating the private data from the parts that were rightfully public, it became an uphill battle in the courts to get the documents.
 Kimo suggested remedying this with tools for declaring the sensitive information at the time it's entered.
 Ideally this would make it fair to ask for a continual publication process; where the agency would publish their information.

 My variation on his idea was to create something that people outside the government could use, thus building awareness that working in this style is even possible!
 So I envisioned a service for communicating with U.S. Senators and Representatives.
 By encouraging people to formulate their correspondence so most of it could be shared on the Internet, it would effectively make the inboxes of elected leaders searchable by anyone.
 Yet it wouldn't have the usual problem of anonymous Internet posts, because the protected portions would be sent to the official--proving the author was a constituent.
 Here was a prototype of the homepage: